Leave-group-out cross-validation for latent Gaussian models: Introduction

 One observation is the absence of a ``one size fits all" solution.
 Each model may possess a natural prediction task—or several—based on its intended application.
 Thus, for a specific assessment of predictive performance, we need to define these prediction tasks explicitly.
 One can then evaluate distinct predictive performance metrics using our proposed leave-group-out cross-validation (LGOCV):

 Here, the \emph{group} (denoted by $I_i$) is an index set including $i$.
 This configuration facilitates that the pair $(y_i,\boldsymbol{y}_{-I_i})$ mimics a specified prediction task, with $\boldsymbol{y}_{-I_i}$ being the data subset excluding the data indexed by $I_i$.
 In a multilevel model, as depicted in Figure \ref{fig:data_school}, predicting a student's grade from an unseen class necessitates that $I_i$ includes $i$ and all observations from student $i$'s class.
 However, more complex models, such as models containing both time series and hierarchical elements, pose challenges when defining a natural prediction task.
-Therefore, unless in simple cases otherwise, LOOCV is often applied for its simplicity—even if it leans more towards interpolation.
+Therefore, even in complex cases, LOOCV is often applied for its simplicity—even if it leans more towards imputation or short-range prediction.

-Our primary contribution is offering an automatic LGOCV adaptive to the specified model when prediction tasks are not defined.
-Our approach automatically constructs a group, $I_i$, for each $i$.
-Though we will delve into automatically defining $I_i$ later, an initial understanding is that $I_i$ comprises the data points most informative for predicting the testing point, $y_i$.
-This set ensures that our LGOCV focuses less on interpolation and more on prediction than LOOCV.
-In other words, LGOCV tests the model on more difficult prediction tasks.

-The rationale behind LGOCV is to create more reasonable criteria than LOOCV when the user has difficulty defining manual groups in non-I.I.D. models.
-In various practical examples, we will show how this automatic procedure produces reasonable groups.
-Also, many advanced spatial examples applying this method are shown in the published paper \cite{adin2024automatic}.
-For a simple time-series example, our new approach will correspond to evaluating $\pi(y_t | y_1, \ldots, y_{t-k}, y_{t+k}, \ldots, y_T), $ for fixed $k>1$.
-This corresponds to removing a sequence of data with length $2k-1$, to predict the central one.
-As we see, this is neither pure interpolation nor pure prediction.
-Our interpretation is that it is less interpolation or more prediction than what LOOCV provides when $k > 1$.